cyber-dojo/start-points-base/docs/README.md

 ## git-repo-url format
 There are 2 kinds of start-points
 - languages/custom.
 These are specified with full [manifest.json](https://blog.cyber-dojo.org/2016/08/cyber-dojo-start-points-manifestjson.html) files.
 - exercises.
-These are specified with a subset of the languages/custom manifest.json files and has only two entries:
+These are specified with a subset of the languages/custom manifest.json files and have only two entries:
   - You must specify a display_name
   - You must specify the visible_filenames
   - visible_filenames cannot contain a file called cyber-dojo.sh